-Aetna offers traditional health plans, dental plans, Medicare prescription drug coverage (known as Part D), and Medicare PPO group accounts nationwide, with a care network encompassing 1 million doctors and 5,400 hospitals.
-The company also provides privately administered Medicare Advantage health plans in about 35 states, and it offers Medicaid services in about a dozen states through subsidiary Schaller Anderson.
+Aetna offers traditional health plans, dental plans, Medicare prescription drug coverage (known as Part D), and Medicare PPO group accounts nationwide, with a care network encompassing more than 1 million doctors and 5,500 hospitals.
+The company also provides privately administered Medicare Advantage health plans in about 40 states and Washington, DC, and it offers Medicaid services in about 15 states.

 Overseas, the company manages a health plan provider in India and offers coverage for expatriates (Americans working overseas) through Aetna International.
 Though its international operations currently account for a small fraction of sales, Aetna International has grown to serve about 400,000 customers in more than 100 nations.